mratsim/weave/weave/channels/channels_mpsc.md

 - https://groups.google.com/forum/#!topic/comp.programming.threads/M_ecdRRlgvM

-It may be possible to use the required "count" atomic field for further optimization as other queues don't need it but the likelihood is low given that it's a contended variable by all threads accessign the data-structure compared to "next" field.
+It may be possible to use the required "count" atomic field for further optimization as other queues don't need it but the likelihood is low given that it's a contended variable by all threads accessing the data-structure compared to "next" field.

 A non-intrusive approach would require some memory reclamation of the node which we don't want when implementing